FAQs

 This from a post on the Forum: “Electronic components will never have the service life of mechanical devices.
 (Pedal steels made 70+ years ago still work fine today.)
 Glitches, programming bugs …”

 The OnePSG is an embedded system; that is, there are circuit boards with microcontrollers in the “product.”
-Your audio interface; your electronic keyboard; your guitar effects pedal; your company’s laser printer; your Roku box; your car with its touchscreen, tire air pressure notification, digital mileage readout, your microwave oven, etc.; they are all embedded systems.
+Your audio interface; your electronic keyboard; your guitar effects pedal; your company’s laser printer; your Roku box; your microwave oven; your car with its touchscreen, tire air pressure notification, digital mileage readout, etc. They are all embedded systems.

 Just as a 10-, 15-, or even some 30-year-old PCs can boot up and run the software they have installed, and just as an old audio interface or electric keyboard or effects rack or old DVD player can still run, the microcontrollers and other components of a properly designed embedded system can and should perform for a good long while.